LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 Benthic demonstrates traversal through ordered adjacent groups, child relationships, and multiple available parent contexts.
 OpenKeyNav adapts those ideas to existing webpage focus targets.

-The transfer is a design hypothesis, not established evidence that arbitrary webpages should be inferred as hypergraphs.
-Benthic uses explicitly authored graphical structures and a dedicated traversal interface.
+Treat the transfer as a design hypothesis.
+Benthic evaluates explicitly authored graphical structures and a dedicated traversal interface; validate OpenKeyNav's webpage adaptation independently.
 OpenKeyNav must therefore:

 - Prefer the simpler structural tree when semantic containment is hierarchical.
 - Use multiple peer contexts only when their provenance is credible.